-This is only possible because the U.S. is the best in the world when it comes to developing innovative, lifesaving and life preserving medicines.
+This good news is only possible because the U.S. is the best in the world when it comes to developing innovative, lifesaving and life preserving medicines.

-The administration has recognized the damage that adopting foreign pricing would have on American innovation, as noted in a report released in February 2018 by the president’s Council of Economic Advisors:
+The Trump administration has wisely recognized the damage that adopting foreign pricing would have on American innovation, as noted in a report released in February 2018 by the president’s Council of Economic Advisors:

 “If the United States had adopted the centralized drug pricing policy in other developed nations twenty years ago, then the world may not have highly valuable treatments for diseases that required significant investment.”